 - Verbal Warning/Conference: one-on-one conference with student; directive may be given in writing. - Mediation: A conference between students who are experiencing conflict; a mediation form is used to document agreements between the students. - Administrative Directive: written directive signed by the assistant principal and student. - Restorative Circles: a part of Restorative Practices, where students resolve conflict so that all parties feel that the outcome is just and fair and allows for maintaining a positive and healthy school culture. - Clean Team: check in with assistant principal on duty; clean a specified area for a specific amount of time. - Detention: Thirty-minute time during lunch or after school; study materials are required; sustained silence.
 Failure to attend detention will result in ISS. - Community Service: two-hour Saturday detention requires students to clean up and beautify the campus.
 Failure to attend community service will result in ISS. - Education First Program: used for first-time drug/alcohol offenses.
 Students participate in an online drug/alcohol program and meet with a drug/alcohol counselor.
 Students are required to complete the Education First online program during a mandatory Saturday session.
-Failure to complete program can result in a DAEP placement. - In-School Suspension (ISS): student attends school in one classroom for all periods; scheduled breaks; heightened structure; coursework provided by regular teacher; sustained silence; extracurricular participation is suspended for the duration of the assignment.
+Failure to complete program can result in a DAEP placement. - Per House Bill 114, possession, use, distribution, etc. of a vape on district property or at a district event, by law, requires placement in a disciplinary alternative education program. - In-School Suspension (ISS): student attends school in one classroom for all periods; scheduled breaks; heightened structure; coursework provided by regular teacher; sustained silence;

+extracurricular participation is suspended for the duration of the assignment.
 Placement can be from 1 to 5 days.